-- Rename either the Primary or Secondary data volume, and resume the RLINK using the vradmin resumerep rvg name command.
-OR - Set the primary datavol field on the Secondary data volume to refer to the new name of the Primary data volume as follows, and resume the RLINK using the vradmin resumerep rvg name command.
+- Rename either the Primary or Secondary data volume, and resume the RLINK using the vradmin resumerep rvg\name command.
+OR - Set the primary\datavol field on the Secondary data volume to refer to the new name of the Primary data volume as follows, and resume the RLINK using the vradmin resumerep rvg\name command.
+On the Secondary:

-'''

-vxedit -g hrdg set primary datavol=hr dv05 hr dv04
+vxedit -g hrdg set primary\datavol=hr\dv05 hr\dv04

 where hr dv05 is the new name on the Primary

-'''

-Volume set configuration errors during modification of an
+Volume set configuration errors during modification of an RVG